 |[A]||All Life Stages|

 |[G]||Growth and Reproduction|

 |[S]||Supplemental Feeding Only|

 A dog food company must have its claims about its food profiles validated by the AAFCO to have the certification on its label.
 AAFCO approved the claims in two ways.
 The first is a nutrient content analysis, and the second is feeding trials.

 If a dog food cannot meet either of the profiles, the company must state on the label that “This product is intended for intermittent or supplemental feeding only.”

-If a dog food claims that their food is suitable for “all stages of life,” the food must have met both adult maintenance and growth and reproduction trials of the AAFCO.
+Nevertheless, if a dog food claims that their food is suitable for “all stages of life,” the food must have met both adult maintenance and growth and reproduction trials of the AAFCO.

 We love our dogs!
 They give us so much joy, unconditional love, and companionship.
 Your pet is another member of your family, and you take the very best care of them.

 Part of that care is the food that you give them and the attention you pay to their stools.
 Feeding your pet dog food, like Whole Earth Farms that generates less poop, makes good sense.

 It is not just less picking up for you; it is that you are assured that your dog is getting all the nutrients from their food that they should and that they will be healthier for it.